 “The significance here is that IBM will enable other companies, large and small, to embed access to Watson into their products and services, or better yet, to build applications on top of it,” said Mohamad Makhzoumi, Partner at New Enterprise Associates.
 “This could bring about a paradigm shift not only in how people interact with computers but in how we live our lives.”

-As a result of IBM’s decision to open Watson to the entire world by releasing an API, the applications of the AI-powered computer system expanded to cover everything from healthcare to education to weather forecasting to fashion to tax preparation.
-The important thing is that IBM developers can now focus on adding more functionality to Watson, knowing that others will leverage it to solve real problems.
+As IBM decided to make Watson open to the public by creating an API, the applications of the AI-powered computer system expanded to cover everything from healthcare to education to weather forecasting to fashion to tax preparation.
+IBM programmers can now add vital functionalities to Watson while other developers leverage this system to address real world problems.

 Although an API defines a contract of communication between two computer systems there have been several competing formats for API definitions.
 More recently one of those formats, OpenAPI, has emerged as the winner in these format wars which will result in more standardisation and better tooling for developing and managing APIs.

-Without strong authentication, hackers can easily harness data using public APIs and use it in ways the businesses have not originally imagined would be possible.
+Hackers will be able to easily access data from public APIs if there is no strong authentication.
+The data can be used in ways that businesses would not deem possible.
 While most data exposed by APIs is considered non-critical, there is a much wider issue of trust that must be taken into consideration.

 Users today care about their privacy and security, and they already harbor resentment against the aggregators’ tightening grip on data access.
 API-related security incidents undermine the potential of the API economy.

-Publishers of APIs can mitigate security concerns by adopting techniques such as OAuth2 authentication of users, enforcing SSL communication to encrypt data transfers, encrypting data at rest, and applying network security.
+Publishers of APIs can mitigate security concerns by adopting techniques such as OAuth2 authentication of users, enforcing SSL communication to convert data transfers into codes, concealing data at rest, and applying network security.

 The modern digital economy is built on APIs, which allow different software components to communicate with one another, enabling businesses to create ecosystems around their services.
 In the API economy, businesses must rethink their strategies to reach the agility necessary for delivering digital innovation at the pace of business.
 Those that succeed will be able to extend their reach into a larger ecosystem and take advantage of the latest technical innovations faster than their competitors.